ChanceYoung/ChanceYoung.github.io/_projects/In Progress/woocommerceintegrationv1.md

 -   **Context:** We needed a way to connect order completed in our webstore to our ERP system.

--   **Impact (TL;DR):** 2–3 bullets with measurable results (speedup, error reduction, adoption, etc.).
+-   **Impact (TL;DR):**
+	- Over $2.3 million in sales done since implementation
+	- Error rate of .04% in order entry from webstore

 ## Our Solution
-Once again we visited the idea with the integration toolkit provided by our ERP system.
+We visited the idea with the integration toolkit provided by our ERP system.
 This time, however, instead of using the binaries that allowed me to engage with Inventory documents, I was able to create Full on Customer Orders.
 The data flow went as follows:
 ```mermaid
 graph LR
 A(WooCommerce Order marked Completed) -- Webhook Payload --> B(WebOrderAPI) -- Transformed Order Information --> C(Infor VISUAL)